jgverges/musical-postcasts/README.md

 To prevent overflow with some excessively long titles that broke the card layout, such as `BROKEN RECORD WITH RICK RUBIN, MALCOLM GLADWELL, BRUCE HEADLAM AND JUSTIN RICHMOND`, their maximum length has been truncated.

+## Lighthouse

-## LIghthouse results on localhost in Mac OS
+Results on localhost in Mac OS for Desktop

 ![image](https://github.com/jgverges/podcast-apuntes/assets/55912813/b16884f4-b5d7-4e4e-b5cf-bb9af4787b2f)

-We've worked with Lighthouse to make performance improvements to the application.
-Accessibility, Best Practices, and SEO are increasingly valued by companies to position their projects.
-That's why we've built the HTML code following semantic, accessibility, and SEO guidelines.
-Additionally, improvements to the build process with Webpack have been initiated
+Used Lighthouse to make performance improvements to the application.
+Accessibility, Best Practices and SEO are increasingly valued by companies to position their projects.
+That is why the HTML code was created following semantic, accessibility and SEO guidelines.
+Additionally, improvements have been made to the build process with Webpack.

 ## Version Control